TatianaFokina/a11y-blog/src/en/articles/is-sepia-mode-essential/index.md

   </figcaption>
 </figure>

-Personally, it's much easier to read the text in the second column, even though it's a high-contrast white-on-black theme.
+Personally, it's easier to read the text in the second column, even though it's a high-contrast white-on-black theme.

 ## To be, or not to be

 [Approximately 40% of the adult population has astigmatism](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10045990/).
 This means about 1 (one) in 3 (three) people have astigmatism.
 It makes this eye condition one of the most common worldwide.
-This means that about 1 (one) in 3 (three) people have astigmatism.
+This means about 1 (one) in 3 (three) people have astigmatism.

-As developers and designers, we often consider people's experience with various visual conditions, such as light sensitivity, glaucoma, or blurred vision with low contrast.
-Dark themes have become popular in the developer community.
-They can save battery life on certain screens, reduce eye strain during nighttime coding sessions, and are aesthetically pleasing.

-You can easily find the [research shows that mobile users prefer dark mode](https://worldmetrics.org/dark-mode-usage-statistics/).
-We like numbers.
+Dark themes save battery life on devices with certain types of screens, look aesthetically pleasing, and make interfaces more accessible for users with light sensitivity, glaucoma, etc. You can easily find [statistics and research that confirm users prefer dark mode](https://worldmetrics.org/dark-mode-usage-statistics/).
+Business loves numbers.

-But what do these statistics and decisions based on them actually tell us?
-For me, they don't answer several critical questions:
+To draw objective conclusions from research, it's important to interpret the data and consider the details correctly.
+Studies about users of dark themes don't always answer all questions:

-- How many users have astigmatism, especially among those who report that they no longer experience eyestrain
+- how many users with astigmatism are among those who prefer dark interfaces;
-- What if light themes are so bright that people prefer to choose dark mode because there's no better alternative
-- How can we be sure that users don't turn light mode on in their browser and stick with system dark mode?

-We shouldn't forget about people with attention-deficit hyperactivity disorder (ADHD), dyslexia, or different eye conditions, not only astigmatism, who may struggle with dark themes as well.
-It seems these groups aren't well represented in statistics and research.
+- why people don't use light themes more actively;
+- is the dark theme selected both in the system and the browser?

+Don't forget about people with Attention Deficit Hyperactivity Disorder (ADHD), dyslexia, or other neurodivergences.
+Users who avoid dark modes don't always have astigmatism.
+Possibly statistics don't reflect the number of neurodivergent people.

-Somehow, we've decided dark themes are a silver bullet and the only alternative to light mode.
-While it fixes some problems, it sometimes creates accessibility barriers instead.
+Perhaps developers and designers _believed_ that dark color mode was the only alternative to a light theme.
+In reality, there is no single correct solution.
+While dark mode fixes some problems, it sometimes creates accessibility barriers instead.

-I can't force everyone to immediately implement multiple themes or settings everywhere.
-Perhaps that's good news for managers, haha.
+I can't force everyone to implement multiple themes or settings everywhere.
+That's good news for managers, haha.
 However, it's a good idea to think about dark mode critically and not make a decision that is accessible by default.

 At least you have the power to avoid using bright black and white.
 In this world, we have different colors, not only black and white.
 What about something between these two opposite sides?
 There are at least light gray and beige.